ApolloW1/ESE514-lab2-writeup/README.md

 3. How do you get data into a PIO state machine?

+   The data is transmitted from FIFO to a PIO state machine.
 PULL instruction loads a 32-bit word from the TX FIFO into the OSR.

 4. How do you get data out of a PIO state machine?